carbon-language/carbon-lang/docs/design/generics/details.md

 constrain the `N` member of [`NSpacePoint`](#associated-constants) using an expression like `PointT:!
 NSpacePoint where 2 <= .N and .N <= 3`.

-The concern here is supporting this at compile time without more complexity than benefit.
+The concern here is supporting this at compile time with more benefit than complexity.
 For example, we probably don't want to support integer-range based types at runtime, and there are also concerns about reasoning about comparisons between multiple generic integer parameters.
 For example, if `J < K` and `K <= L`, can we call a function that requires `J < L`?
 There is also a